2022 Saudari Cup

 The 2022 Saudari Cup was contested between the women's national teams of Singapore and Malaysia from 8 to 10 July 2022.
 The series consisted of three Women's Twenty20 International (WT20I) matches.

-The Saudari Cup is an annual event between the two sides, which started in 2014, with Malaysia winning all of the previous editions, including the most recent edition in 2019.
+The Saudari Cup is an annual event between the two sides, which started in 2014, with Malaysia winning all of the previous editions, including the 2019 edition, which was the most recent edition prior to the 2022 tournament.

 Malaysia again retained the trophy, with a 3–0 series win over their hosts.